AyranGabriel/ayrangabriel/README.md

 			</td>
 			<td align="left" width="50%">
 		<p align="left">
-			<font style="font-family:'Courier New'" align="left" face="sans-serif" size="7" color="#f00">As a technology enthusiast, I offer my services for development with Arduino.
-With my knowledge of programming and electronics, I can help your company create innovative and functional projects using this electronic prototyping platform.
-Whether for home automation, data monitoring, or industrial projects, I can help turn your ideas into reality.</font>
+			<font style="font-family:'Courier New'" align="left" face="sans-serif" size="7" color="#f00">As a developer in the field of home and industrial automation, I offer customized solutions to meet your specific needs.

+The automation market is constantly growing and evolving, and I am always up to date with the latest trends and technologies to ensure that you are always one step ahead.
+Whether you are a small business owner or an automation engineer, I can help you make the most of automation's potential.

+From design to implementation, I work with you to develop efficient and effective solutions.
+With my programming skills and my extensive experience with electronics, I can help you automate anything from your smart home to your factory.</font>
 		</p>
 			</td>
 		</tr>
 	</table>
 		<h3 align="center">
 			<font face="Lato" color="#000" size="5">
-				Game Developer at Roblox
+				Game Development at Roblox
 			</font>
 		</h3>
 		<h4 align="center">